Palmerston, New Zealand: History and legend

-The story is seen as an allegorical explanation of the fact that kumara won't grow south of Banks Peninsula.
-Arai Te Uru is an ancestral canoe of the Kati Mamoe people who came to the south before Kai Tahu (Ngāi Tahu in modern standard Māori) but were preceded by earlier peoples.
+The story is seen as an allegorical explanation of the fact that kūmara does not grow south of Banks Peninsula.
+Arai Te Uru is an ancestral canoe of the Kāti Māmoe people who came to the south before Kāi Tahu (Ngāi Tahu in modern standard Māori) but were preceded by earlier peoples.
 The Arai Te Uru tradition reflects this with its reference to the preceding Kahui Tipua.
 It is tempting to identify the occupants of the river mouth archaeological site with the people of Arai Te Uru but that can only be speculation.

 In 1814 an open boat from the Matilda, Captain Fowler, under the first mate Robert Brown, with two other Europeans and five lascars, or Indian seamen, came up the east coast past Palmerston and camped for the night ashore north of Moeraki.
 They were seen and attacked by Māori because of a feud started four years earlier by the theft of a shirt.
 According to the Creed manuscript, discovered in 2003, two men 'escaped through the darkness of the night & fled as far as Goodwood Bobby's Head' a little south of Palmerston on the coast.
 They were two days and nights on the way and the Māori people there fed them.
 However '30 Natives went to the place & massacred them – eat them.'
 One of the Europeans put up a grim struggle and the mere or club which dispatched him was long remembered.
 There was a dispute about killing these men after they had been entertained but those bent on vengeance prevailed.

 In May 1826 Thomas Shepherd, (1779–1835), passing this coast in the Rosanna, made a sketch of it which still survives in the Mitchell Library, Sydney.

 There were European visitors in the 1840s, such as Edward Shortland.
 Charles Suisted took up land in the area in the 1850s and Palmerston came into existence as a camp site in 1862 as the beginning of a route by the Shag Valley to the Central Otago gold diggings.
 It was surveyed and named in 1864.
 There is a handsome Presbyterian Church made of a local sandstone, designed by David Ross in 1876.
 A marble statue of Zealandia by Carlo Bergamini in the centre of the town is a Boer War memorial.